-Tor Families Target Group Where Initiatives/Practices in Singapore Families with children/ Commuters with In MRT stations and Bus Interchanges reduced mobility, such as seniors, wheelchair users Priority queue Priority queues have been implemented at all MRT stations and new bus interchanges for seniors, expectant mothers, wheelchair users and parents travelling with strollers.
-Priority queue stickers are placed at the platform screen doors and passenger lifts for all MRT stations to remind passengers to give priority to these groups of commuters.
-There are also demarcated areas for priority queues at bus interchanges, with seats fitted at the priority queue zones, for these commuters to rest while waiting.
-Dual-speed escalators (off-peak hours) and travellators LTA has implemented escalators with a dual speed feature for all new MRT lines.
-These escalators operate at a slower speed during off-peak hours.
-This feature will be gradually extended to escalators in existing stations when they are replaced at the end of their useful lives.
-Travellators are also currently installed at Botanic Gardens, Bugis, Dhoby Ghaut and Serangoon Stations.
-New Thomson-East Coast line (TEL) interchange stations, such as Orchard and Outram Park, which require some walking between lines, will also have travellators to reduce the walking while making transfers.
+Target Group Where Initiatives/Practices in Singapore Families with children/ Commuters with In MRT stations and Bus Interchanges • reduced mobility, such as seniors, wheelchair users Priority queue Priority queues have been implemented at all MRT stations and new bus interchanges for seniors expectant mothers, wheelchair users and parents travelling with strollers.
+To Pair Right De Community of the Commun Priority queue stickers are placed at the platform screen doors and passenger lifts for all MR' stations to remind passengers to give priority to these groups of commuters.
+There are als demarcated areas for priority queues at bus interchanges, with seats fitted at the priority queue zones, for these commuters to rest while waiting.
+ACCOUNTS OF THE PARTY OF THE PA Dual-speed escalators (off-peak hours) and travellators LTA has implemented escalators with a dual speed feature for all new MRT lines.
+The escalators operate at a slower speed during off-peak hours.
+This feature will be gradual extended to escalators in existing stations when they are replaced at the end of their useful lives.
+Travellators are also currently installed at Botanic Gardens, Bugis, Dhoby Ghaut and Serangoo Stations.
+New Thomson-East Coast line (TEL) interchange stations, such as Orchard and Outrar Park, which require some walking between lines, will also have travellators to reduce the walking while making transfers.
 Gap fillers installed at the station platform on North- East, Downtown and Circle Lines.
 Rubber gap fillers have been installed at the stations along some of the train lines, i.e. North-East, Downtown and Circle lines, to reduce the gap between the trains and platforms.
 The platform gap is reduced from 10cm to 5.4cm with two fillers installed under the doors of the trains.
 This will prevent commuters from slipping in or strollers/wheelchairs getting caught in the gaps.